 The technical features on the AMG Vision GT are impressive.
 But do they measure up to other luxury cars?
 The numbers speak for themselves: under the hood, an imposing 5500 cc V8, 577 horsepower twin-turbo, which can develop 590 pound-feet of torque.
 With an aluminum body and components of carbon fiber, its total weight is 3,053 pounds, quite low for the vehicle’s dimensions.

 The design of the AMG GT Vision is also striking.
 With classic, provocative lines, it is inspired by a fabled Mercedes racecar: the 1952 300 SL, winner of the Carrera Panamericana, an endurance race, held that year in Mexico.
 It also recalls the Mercedes Benz Silver Arrow from the 1930s, but adapted to the firm’s current design and aesthetics, featuring a diamond grill pocked with LED lights, and a thin horizontal strip in the tail lamp.

 The interior boasts a futuristic instrumentation panel on a glass surface, inspired by Formula 1 cars, which reminds us of the cockpit of a fighter jet.
 The front is prominent and elongated, and in the rear, the mechanized spoiler adjusts according to the conditions on the road.
 Eight exhaust pipes—one for each cylinder—engulf the taillight as a reminder of the powerful engine that lies under the hood.

-One of these 5 copies has already been sold, 2 will be distributed in Europe, 2 in the Middle East and only one in the United States with a base price of $ 1,500,000 per unit. ■
+One of these five copies has already been sold, two will be distributed in Europe, two in the Middle East and only one in the United States.
+The cost of this luxury and amazing car?
+It has a base price of US$ 1,500,000 per unit. ■